To remove duplicate references:

 You may not get the full text even if UNC Libraries provide access to the article and you are on campus.
 There are a few reasons for this:

 If the full text is not found using Find Full Text, then you can manually attach the PDF to your references.
+Some aggregator databases, such as ScienceDirect or EBSCO databases such as CINAHL or PsycInfo, provide a URL that will take you to the full text instead of providing you a PDF.

 In EndNote, you can open and annotate a PDF file using the PDF Viewer Panel.